 Eric Muthomi, Founder & CEO, Stawi Foods and Fruits Ltd., Kenya

-Stawi Foods is a food company which processes seven nutritious locally grown crops: banana, amaranth, maize, finger millet, red sorghum, soy and wheat.
+Stawi Foods is a food company that processes seven nutritious locally grown crops: banana, amaranth, maize, finger millet, red sorghum, soy, and wheat.
 Its product range includes pre-cooked, nutritious porridge flour made from ancient grains blended with bananas.

 Entrepreneurs from the Innovation Sessions N°2 on “Grow local: Conquering local markets”